-The Auditing and Assurance Standards Board (AUASB) makes Auditing Standards under section 336 of the Corporations Act 2001 for the purposes of the corporations legislation and formulates auditing and assurance standards for other purposes.
+The AUASB makes Auditing Standards under section 336 of the Corporations Act 2001 for the purposes of the corporations legislation and formulates auditing and assurance standards for other purposes.

-The AUASB issues proposed Standard on Assurance Engagements ASAE 3500 Performance Engagements pursuant to the requirements of the legislative provisions explained below.
+The AUASB issues Standard on Assurance Engagements ASAE 3500 Performance Engagements pursuant to the requirements of the legislative provisions explained below.

 The Corporate Law Economic Reform Program (Audit Reform and Corporate Disclosure) Act 2004 (the CLERP 9 Act) established the AUASB as an independent statutory body under section 227A of the Australian Securities and Investments Commission Act 2001 (ASIC Act), as from 1 July 2004.
-Under section 227B of the ASIC Act the AUASB may formulate Assurance Standards for other purposes.
+Under section 227B of the ASIC Act, the AUASB may formulate Assurance Standards for purposes other than the corporations legislation.

-Following the issue of the Framework for Assurance Engagements (Framework) and ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information, the AUASB reviewed existing assurance standards issued by the former Auditing & Assurance Standards Board of the AARF including AUS 806 and 808, and identified the need to change these standards to make them consistent with the Framework.
+Following the issuance of the Framework for Assurance Engagements (Framework) and ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information, the AUASB reviewed existing assurance standards issued by the former Auditing & Assurance Standards Board of the Australian Accounting Research Foundation, including AUS 806 Performance Auditing (July 2002) and AUS 808 Planning Performance Audits (October 1995), and identified the need to update these standards.

-Main Proposals
+Main Features

-This proposed ASAE establishes mandatory requirements and provides explanatory guidance for undertaking and reporting on performance engagements.
+This Standard on Assurance Engagements (ASAE) establishes mandatory requirements and provides explanatory guidance for conducting and reporting on performance engagements.

-Proposed Operative Date
+Operative Date

-It is intended that this proposed ASAE will be operative for performance engagements commencing on or after 1 July 2008.
+This ASAE is operative for performance engagements commencing on or after 1 January 2009.